atfritsch/hubot-hipchat-trello-retrospectives/README.md

 # hubot-hipchat-trello-retrospectives

-A hubot script that allows users to add cards to a trello board used to run project retrospectives
+A hubot script that allows users to add cards to a trello board used to run project retrospectives, inspired by Jessica Barnett's [fantastic article](https://medium.com/@redheadjessica/a-step-by-step-guide-to-using-trello-for-team-retrospectives-da327daf7e47)

 See [`src/hipchat-trello-retrospectives.js`](src/hipchat-trello-retrospectives.js) for full documentation.